yhwang/RobotArmControllerExpo/README.md

 Arduino Wifi Uno Rev.2.
 Yes, I had programmed the Arduino to use Wifi at the very beginning.
 However, I found the serial port is more straightforward and stable than Wifi.

-The first axis of the robot arm is formed by a Nema 23 (23HS32-4004S) and a 3D-printed RV reducer with a 1:20 gear ratio.
+The first axis of the robot arm is formed by a Nema 23 (23HS32-4004S) and a 3D-printed RV reducer with a 20:1 gear ratio.
+I guess the second axis would have the same setup.

 All of these are new to me, except the programming part.
 I need to learn how to connect and use the stepper motor, driver, and Arduino Uno from the very basics.
 More detailed information will be added soon.